Arden Street Oval: History

 In 1922, management of the ground was transferred from the Melbourne City Council to the North Melbourne Football and Cricket Clubs.
 Improvements to the ground that year, made in an attempt to increase revenue, included the installation of hot showers in the change rooms.

-In early 1925, North Melbourne was finally admitted to the Victorian Football League (VFL).
-The invitation to join the VFL came at a time when local support for the club was at an all-time high prompting further upgrading of facilities.
+In early 1925, North Melbourne was admitted to the Victorian Football League (VFL).
+The invitation to join the VFL came at a time when local support for the club was at an all-time high, prompting further upgrading of facilities.
 This included the construction of the main grandstand in 1928, with seating for 2,000 spectators.

 In 1965, North Melbourne moved its playing and training base from the Arden Street Oval to Coburg Oval.
 The move was intended to be permanent, with some initial negotiations seeking long-term leases for up to 40 years, but it was ultimately cancelled after only eight months, and North Melbourne returned to the Arden Street Oval in 1966.

-Until the late 1960s, the 1906 and 1928 grandstands were the only major structures associated with the Recreation Reserve, until the construction of the new administration building and Social Club after 1966.
+Until the late 1960s, the 1906 and 1928 grandstands were the only major structures associated with the Recreation Reserve.
+The new administration building and Social Club were built after 1966.

 The North Melbourne Football Club continued to use the site as its home ground until 1985, when the club began using the Melbourne Cricket Ground for its home matches.
 The last VFL match was played there on 17 August 1985 when North Melbourne defeated Richmond by 50 points.
 The record attendance at the ground is 35,116 in 1949.
 The highest score was North Melbourne's 29.19 (193) in 1983 versus Carlton.

 The club continued to maintain the Arden Street Oval as a training and administrative base after shifting home games away.
-From 2002 until 2010, the club based its administration to offices at Docklands Stadium (which was then serving as its home ground), before returning to upgraded Arden Street Oval offices in early 2010; but it has maintained Arden Street as its training base continuously throughout that time.
+From 2002 until 2010, the club based its administration in offices at Docklands Stadium (which was then serving as its home ground), before returning to upgraded Arden Street Oval offices in early 2010; but it has maintained Arden Street as its training base continuously throughout that time.

-In 2006 the ground became the subject of an arson attack, with several portable buildings including the gymnasium, coaches' offices and players' lounge being destroyed by fire in the early hours of 22 July, the morning after the Kangaroos suffered a 72-point loss to the Adelaide Crows at AAMI Stadium.
+In 2006 the ground became the subject of an arson attack, with several portable buildings including the gymnasium, coaches' offices and players' lounge destroyed by fire in the early hours of 22 July, the morning after the Kangaroos suffered a 72-point loss to the Adelaide Crows at Football Park.
 Links between the attack, the team's loss and speculation surrounding its future were quickly dismissed.